Convolutional neural network: ReLU layer

-ReLU is the abbreviation of rectified linear unit, which applies the non-saturating activation function $f(x)=\max(0,x)$.
+ReLU is the abbreviation of rectified linear unit.
+It was proposed by Alston Householder in 1941, and used in CNN by Kunihiko Fukushima in 1969.
+ReLU applies the non-saturating activation function $f(x)=\max(0,x)$.
 It effectively removes negative values from an activation map by setting them to zero.
-It introduces nonlinearities to the decision function and in the overall network without affecting the receptive fields of the convolution layers.
+It introduces nonlinearity to the decision function and in the overall network without affecting the receptive fields of the convolution layers.

+In 2011, Xavier Glorot, Antoine Bordes and Yoshua Bengio found that ReLU enables better training of deeper networks, compared to widely used activation functions prior to 2011.